 Forcing us to consider that the U.S. not only abandoned their European allies, but conspired with Russia to support their takeover of Eastern Europe.

+It is conceivable that the Space Race was also in fact an alliance of America and Russia, promoted as existential rivalry to maximize the angst-driven willingness of both peoples to sacrifice taxpayer funding of these extravagant government expenditures.
+This consideration is supported by the extravagant bombs used by both Russia and the US on “research” into space exploration.
 Despite full knowledge of the dangers of massive amounts of radioactive fallout being dumped into the open atmosphere, as soon as the atomic bomb was developed, 36 of them were exploded at this level of our atmosphere.

 The secrecy and various disparate government explanations during a frenzied Space Race with Russia leads to the reasonable consideration that the development of bigger and bigger atomic bombs was as much the latest effort to break through the firmament to reach unto heaven as it was weapons development to win WWIII.